moan0s/notfellchen/docs/dev/deployment.rst

 =================

-This guide describes the installation of a installation of ILMO from source.
+This guide describes the installation of a installation of Notfellchen from source.
 It is inspired by this great guide from pretix_.

-.. warning:: Even though this guide tries to make it as straightforward to run ILMO, it still requires some Linux experience to
+.. warning:: Even though this guide tries to make it as straightforward to run Notfellchen, it still requires some Linux experience to
              get it right.
 If you're not feeling comfortable managing a Linux server, check out a managed service_.

 This guide is tested on **Ubuntu20.04** but it should work very similar on other modern systemd based distributions.